Aaronlsk/Aaronlsk/README.md

 I have a strong passion for **software development**, **AI**, and **web development**, and I’m always eager to explore new technologies and expand my skills.

-🌀 *“When you stand at the crossroads and look back, you’ll realize that every step was necessary.”* – **Holo, Spice and Wolf**
+🌀 *“When you stand at the crossroads and look back, you’ll realize that every step was necessary.”*

 ## 🌟 Interests